rsta2/circle-docs/docs/devices/character-devices.rst

 .. cpp:class:: CSerialDevice : public CDevice

 	This class is a driver for the PL011-compatible UART(s) of the Raspberry Pi.
 The Raspberry Pi 4 provides five of these serial devices, the other models only one.
 This driver cannot be used for the Mini-UART (AUX).
-The GPIO mapping is as follows (SoC numbers):
+The GPIO mapping for Raspberry Pi 1-4 is as follows (SoC numbers):

 	=======	=======	=======	===================
 	nDevice	TXD	RXD	Support